 /Automation/Selenium

-Mailosaur Selenium Quickstart
+Mailosaur and Selenium - Quickstart guide

 Get Mailosaur up and running within your Selenium project in a few steps